8 Ways To Reduce Anxiety

 Performing aerobic exercise for up to 30 minutes, 3-5 times a week can help keep your anxiety levels in control.
-While keeping your anxiety in check, exercise also has several other mental health benefits.
-You can follow different variations and regimens on different days.
+While keeping your anxiety in check, exercise also has several other mental health and physical benefits.

-You can try some self-treatment techniques to overcome anxiety.
+You can try some self-care techniques to overcome anxiety.
 These include:

 - Relaxation: Try deep breathing, long baths, yoga, meditation, and resting in the dark